-Hawaii lawmakers push for ohana zones to help homeless
+Hawaii lawmakers push for ‘ohana zones’ to help homeless

 HONOLULU (AP) — Hawaii lawmakers are pushing to create government-sanctioned tent cities, or “ohana zones,” to help address the state’s homeless issue.

-The Honolulu Star-Advertiser reports legislators want to open ohana zones for homeless families with school-age children.
+Legislators want to open ohana zones for homeless families with school-age children, the Honolulu Star-Advertiser reported .

 Lawmakers in both the state House and Senate have not agreed on the details of what Hawaii’s next ohana zone should look like, how big it should be or where it should be located.
 But state Rep. John Mizuno, chairman of the House Health and Human Services Committee, hopes to open the next ohana zone by the end of the year.

+“We understand the gravity of it,” Mizuno said.
+“Once the state gets involved, we’re going to be liable for everything that happens.
+We cannot fail.”

 Most Read Nation & World Stories